jreid2f/Web-Development/README.md

 # Web-Development
-Website I created for a class about Web Development.
+Web application created for a class about Web Development.

-Javascript.html: It does not send an e-mail to anybody.
-This was just a little bonus added onto the website.
-It does accept data into the boxes but, does nothing with it.
+In Javascript.html, it sets up and creates an e-mail draft but does not send an e-mail.
+However, it does accept data into the boxes.

 All pictures that appear in this repository are used for the website.